LemJukes/CATS-Canine-Automatic-Translation-System/README.md

-# CATS-Canine-Automatic-Translation-Service
+# CATS-Canine-Automatic-Translation-System
-An automated translation service for human to canine communication.
+An automated translation system for human to canine communication.
 Developed by Juke LTD. in conjunction with Dogs for a Better Humanity.